Reframing Architecture + Design in Africa

 Can collaborative mapping empower citizens to visualise and challenge urban failings?
 How does architecture affect the health of its inhabitants?
 Will design entrepreneurship revolutionise strategies of production and development?
 And how can we ensure this development is socially and environmentally sustainable?

-Join us for an exploration of the projects that are reframing the debate, ahead of the opening of the Africa: Development + Architecture + Design exhibition.
+Join us for an exploration of the projects that are reframing the debate, ahead of the opening of the Africa: Rethinking Architecture and Design exhibition at 16.00.

 Remígio van Eys Chilaule is a Mozambican architect designing tools for collaborativemapping.
 His initiative MapMoz allows communities to record vulnerable regions in Mozambique, mapping areas of crime, inadequate waste collection or poor sanitation.
 Revealing these areas aims to inspire action and provoke change.

 Professor Steve Lindsay is a public health entomologist at Durham University in the UK and Director of BOVA Network.
 He is an expert on some of the world's most critical vector-borne diseases and has spent 30 years working on the design of simple tools for malaria control, carrying out field studies across Africa.

 Martin Østergård is a Senior Adviser at Oxfam’s Danish-Arab Partnership Program (DAPP).
 DAPP works to support young men and women through start-ups in Egypt, Jordan, Morocco and Tunisia.